DeLonghi Magnifica vs Philips LatteGo 5400

 Philips LatteGo 5400 wins

-The Philips LatteGo 5400 delivers superior milk drink automation, dual boiler efficiency, and consistency that justify its higher price for users who prioritize convenience and milk-based espresso drinks.
+The Philips LatteGo 5400 delivers superior convenience and milk-drink consistency with its automatic frothing system, justifying its higher cost for users who prioritize ease and cleanliness over manual control.

 DeLonghi Magnifica